swiftlang/swift-evolution/proposals/NNNN-package-manager-tools-version.md

-When resolving package dependencies, if the version of a dependency that would normally be chosen specifies a Swift tools version which is greater than the version in use, that version of the dependency will be considered ineligable and dependency resolution will continue with evaluating the next-best version.
+When resolving package dependencies, if the version of a dependency that would normally be chosen specifies a Swift tools version which is greater than the version in use, that version of the dependency will be considered ineligible and dependency resolution will continue with evaluating the next-best version.
 If no version of a dependency (which otherwise meets the version requirements from the package dependency graph) supports the version of the Swift tools in use, a